 How to test a VPN on iPhone

-If you are wondering whether your VPN is working correctly, it is always a good idea to run some tests.
+If you are experiencing issues with a VPN on your iPhone, then it's always a good idea to test your VPN to ensure it is working as it should.
 The most important things that you need to check for are IP leaks, DNS leaks, and Web RTC leaks.

 VPN leak test